-In September 1940, the tank company received word it was going to be called to federal service in November, but because of a lumber strike, the company was not called to federal service until February.
-The strike prevented the company’s barracks from being built.
-On February 10, 1941, Walter was given a physical that he passed and signed the papers that transferred him from the Minnesota National Guard to the regular army with the rank of Corporal.
+The tank company was scheduled to be called up on November 25th and serve for one year in the regular Army, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
+In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
+That morning, he was given a physical that he passed and signed the papers that transferred him from the Minnesota National Guard to the regular army with the rank of Corporal.
 After this was done, the men were issued clothing, field equipment, and barracks baggage.
 They also were issued tick bags, to be filled with straw and serve as mattresses, on the bunks.
 Bunks were set up in the armory on the main drill floor, the stage, and the second floor of the armory.
 Their first meal as members of the army was pork and beans, boiled potatoes, bread and butter, cabbage salad, cheese, apple pie, and coffee.
 Sgt.
 Russell Swearingen had the job of inspecting the company’s tanks and other equipment which was being shipped to Ft.
 Lewis, Washington, ahead of the company.

 The company’s second day of living in the armory was spent preparing for the trip to Washington State.
 Their first meal of the day was breakfast which was: stewed prunes, oatmeal, scrambled eggs, bacon, sweet rolls, milk, butter, and coffee.
 For lunch, they were fed boiled pork sausages, boiled potatoes, spinach, head lettuce, bread and butter, pie, and coffee.
 This was followed by a dinner of stewed chicken, mashed potatoes, celery and radishes, bread and butter, ice cream for dessert, and coffee.